History, Mission, and Guiding Principles of the Playing For Change Foundation

 Ever fascinated by cultural identity and personal expression, Jeremy Elliott spent a…more

 Emily recently graduated summa cum laude from UC Davis with Bachelor of Arts degrees in…more

-Victoria is a second year student at the University of California Los Angeles where she is…more
+Jess is a graduating senior at the University of California Los Angeles pursuing a degree in…more

 Archivist / Asian Program Coordinator